 2. Rice Bowl

-The bowl of rice should be held by the left hand, the thumb resting near the mouth of the bowl and the other fingers supporting the side and bottom of the bowl, and not your palm.
+DO hold the bowl of rice with your left hand, with the thumb resting near the mouth of the bowl and the other fingers supporting the side and bottom of the bowl, and not your palm.

-It’s impolite to bend over your bowl.
-Moreover, bending while eating will compress your stomach and restrict your digestion.
+DON’T bend over your bowl, it’s impolite.
+Moreover, bending over while eating will compress your stomach and restrict your digestion.

-The chopsticks are held in the right hand (unless you’re left-handed).
+DO hold chopsticks in your right hand (unless you’re left-handed).
 In a shared meal, rice is served individually in small bowls, while the vegetable and meat dishes are placed on serving bowls or plates in the middle of the table.

 On the contrary, dining with Chinese people requires exhibition of proper table manners.

-When removing inedible parts from ingredients, or bones from your mouth, use your chopsticks or your fingers and put them on a side plate.
+DO use a side plate when removing inedible parts from ingredients, or bones from your mouth.
+You can use your chopsticks or your fingers.

-Use napkins or tissues to wipe or remove food from your mouth instead of your tongue.
+DON’T use your tongue to wipe or remove food from around you mouth.
+Use napkins or tissues to wipe or remove food from your mouth instead.

-An elder or the host may add rice to your bowl or place food on your plate.
+DO respectfully accept food if an elder or the host adds rice to your bowl or places food on your plate.
 This means that they consider you a friend you so you should give thanks.

 4. Appreciation for Tea